TheIAceI/Assessment/README.md

 ### Send a Request

-    To send a GET request to the API you need to set the Headers first.
+    To send a GET request to the API you need to define the Headers first.

     Use the token genereated for the authenticated user.